amelielavender/ebooks-bot/README.md

 # ebooks-bot

-gs script behind a google sheet for those who can't code. this google script calls info from a spreadsheet and the twitter oauth api.
+google script that lives behind a spreadsheet. the spreadsheet enables anyone to make a markov twitter bot with zero knowledge of code.

 inspired by @zachwhalen/ssbot